awslabs/voice-powered-analytics/README.md

 ```

-1. Add the role to the Lambda function: lambda_athena_poller
+1. Add the role to the Lambda function: VPALambdaAthenaPoller
 1. Set the following Environment variables:

 ```